alxjrvs/AlzBook/README.md

 10. Changes in mood or personality

     a.
-EndAlz distortion: Ranting posts.
+EndAlz distortion: Ranting posts or jokes